 Will My Dental Implants Last for Life?

 Typically, dental implants can last between 25 and 30 years without concern.
 As long as you practice daily oral care and maintain visits to our office, we’re sure that your dental implant will last several decades.
 They are designed to adhere to the bone and soft tissue inside your mouth, creating an everlasting bond that can withstand daily chewing and feel incredibly natural while doing it.
 We’ll do everything we can to ensure that your dental implants last as long as possible.

 Keeping your dental implant healthy is as easy as practicing daily oral care like you would normally.
 This includes brushing twice a day with a fluoridated toothpaste and flossing at least once a day, especially around the restoration that sits on top of the implant.
 While restorations cannot develop decay, it’s still possible for the gum tissue sitting underneath it to become infected if enough plaque develops around the area.
 This is why it is so important to practice daily oral care.

 While it is rare, dental implants can fail due to a couple of different reasons.
 The most common is because of tobacco use following the placement of dental implants, especially immediately after surgery.
 This is because tobacco can irritate the gums and make them inflamed, increasing the overall risk for failure.
-It’s also possible to develop peri-implantitis, which could result in the need for removal of the implant.
+It’s also possible to develop a gum infection called peri-implantitis, which could result in the need for removal of the implant.
 By avoiding all tobacco products and committing to routine at-home care, you can avoid these complications.

 Dental implants are designed to mimic teeth almost exactly.
 This means that you can eat just about anything that you could have prior to receiving the tooth replacement.
 Whether you want to chew a thick cut of steak, bite into your favorite kind of apple, or eat a handful of nuts, dental implants allow you to do so with confidence.